SioKCronin/website/content/praxis.md

 erasure for survival.
 I had studied and taught nondualism in the Vedic tradition.
 I had primed the canvas for an identification of self that pressed beyond the borders of organism.

-I began learning engineering and swarm intelligence to build a pratice of serving the possiblities of our collective being.
+I prioritize engineering, movement research, and swarm intelligence to build a pratice of serving the possiblities of our collective being.
-I took notes in [code](https://github.com/SioKCronin/swarmopt).
-I now apprentice as a steward of growing complex data systems.
+I take notes in [code](https://github.com/SioKCronin/swarmopt) and poems.
+I apprentice as a steward of growing complex data systems.
 The earth still meets me in moments of unrestrained reverie.
 I dance my understandings.
-I compose scores of energetic response.
-And yet ...
-I fix my gaze on what we can build together.
+I feel musical scores of energetic response.
+And yet ... my gaze stays fixed on that which we build together.